Frequently Asked Questions

 6. Does my bachelor’s degree need to be in nursing?

-7. How many years of RN experience are required?
+7. How many years of RN experience are required for the BS to DNAP program?

-8.Do I need a full year of critical care experience before I submit my application?
+8.Do I need a full year of critical care experience before I submit my application to the BS to DNAP program?

 10. If I don’t have my course prerequisites or bachelor’s degree completed by September 15, but will before the start of classes, can I apply?

 Yes.
-You must show proof of enrollment and current GPA.
+You must show proof of enrollment in a bachelor's degree program and your current GPA.
 The program may grant admission on a contingent basis, pending completion of course work and degree.
 As long as all requirements for admission are complete by the opening day of classes, your admission status will be the same as all other students.
 However, if requirements are not completed by the start of classes, you will not be admitted to the program and will need to reapply for the next start date.

 11. How many letters of recommendation are required?

-Two letters of recommendation are required for admission to the graduate school.
-Recommendations
+Three letters of recommendation are required for admission to the Doctoral program.

-1) An RN who is your critical care unit director or manager.
+1) An RN who is your critical care unit director or manager; and

 2) An RN who is a critical care coordinator or shift supervisor in your critical care area.

-Recommendations from RNs who have been accepted into, or are currently enrolled in, the nurse anesthesia
+Recommendations from RNs/CRNAs who have been accepted into, or are currently enrolled in, the nurse anesthesia

 program will not be considered.
 Recommendations from family or friends will not be considered.